-The UW Astronomy Department is a moderate-sized unit with outstanding strengths in many key areas, including the origin and composition of the Solar System, the search for life in the cosmos, stellar populations and evolution, the formation and structure of stars and galaxies, the structure and evolution of the Universe, instrumentation, time domain astronomy, and statistics and algorithms.
-Our faculty, research staff, postdocs, graduate students and many of our undergraduates are engaged in research covering a broad range of astronomical research topics that span the full range of modern methodologies from experimental to observational and theoretical.
-Our award winning teaching faculty provide innovative and engaging courses to the entire UW community.
-Our Department seeks to provide a supportive and inclusive atmosphere, to prepare all of our students of every gender, background, and nationality for a lifetime of curiosity and engagement in modern astrophysics.
+Founded in 1891, the current UW Astronomy Department is a moderate-sized unit with outstanding strengths in many key areas, as summarized in the astronomy fact sheet.
+Our faculty, postdocs, researchers, graduate students and many of our undergraduates are engaged in research covering a broad range of astronomical topics that span the full range of modern methodologies from experimental to observational and theoretical.
+While our award winning teaching faculty provide innovative and engaging courses to the entire UW community, our Department seeks to provide a supportive and inclusive atmosphere for all members.
+This involves having community conversations at EquiTea seminars to discuss matters affecting our climate.
+Additionally, we aim to prepare all of our students of every gender, background, and nationality for a lifetime of curiosity and engagement in modern astrophysics.

-The University of Washington has been engaged in astronomy education and research since its earliest days.
-Learn more about the early history of our department.
+The University of Washington has been engaged in astronomy education and research since its earliest days; please check our Departmental History page to learn more.